Thegolfingocto/KD_wo_CE/README.md

 # Setup
-* Clone this repository somewhere, then `cd` into the `Scripts` folder.
+* Clone this repository somewhere.
 * Create a new virtual environment with `python3 -m venv {desired_venv_path}`.
 * Activate the new environment with `source {desired_venv_path}/bin/activate`.
-* Make sure you have the necessary python packages
+* Install the necessary python packages
-    + Run `python -m pip install torch torchvision numpy` to get started.
+    + Run `python -m pip install torch torchvision numpy matplotlib scipy tqdm scikit-learn pandas` to get started.
-    + Either fix missing packages as you need, or install everything in the `requirements.txt` file.
+    + The above should be everything you need.
+If for some reason it doesn't work, you can try installing everything in the `requirements.txt` file.
-    + Depending on which part(s) of the code you wish to use, many packages may not be necessary.
+    + On some linux distros, you may need to run `python -m pip install PyQt6` to get the matplotlib GUI to work.
 * Test the setup
     + `cd` into the repo's Scripts folder, and try running `python ./main.py`
-    + If sucessful, this should attempt to run a basic train/display loop (Resnet on CIFAR10)
+    + If the setup was sucessful, this will go download CIFAR10 then run a basic train/display loop with a small ResNet.

 ## Important Notes

+### Environment
-* This software was developed for use on Linux-based operating systems **only**.
+* This software was developed on Ubuntu 24.04 and is suitable for use on Linux-based operating systems **only**.
 I have absolutely no idea how well it will work on Windows/Mac, if at all.
 Some modifications will likely be necessary.
-Furthermore, the existence of a CUDA capable GPU is assumed.
+* The existence of a CUDA capable GPU is assumed.
+* Developed using python 3.12.

+### Code Behavior
 * By default, the IDataset interface class will look for a path to store dataset files in /Scripts/Datasets/DatasetsCfg.json.
 When you first run the main.py script, it will prompt you to specify a dataset storage location, and use `/home/{username}/Datasets/` as a fallback.
 * If you want to do things with pre-trained weights for some teacher models, you will need to go download them yourself.
 Web links have been left as comments in the applicable places, e.g., if you want to use the same ResNet34 weights, you can find the link in `Scripts/Arch/Models/Resnet.py`.
     + The code assumes all downloaded pre-trained weights are saved to `/home/{username}/ImagenetPretrainedModels/`.

 # Usage